News & Events

 Candidates can apply through our online form.
 To complete the process you will need a CV in PDF format.
 Details of 2 people who will provide references.
 You will be asked to choose three projects, in order of preference and provide an explanation of your choices (300 words max).

 All offers respect an equal opportunities policy.
 The required competencies, working conditions and career development prospects are presented to the applicants.

 Once the call is closed, the candidates (no more than 3 for each topic) will be pre-selected according to several eligibility criteria.

-Pre-selected candidates will be interviewed in May 2021.
-They will be informed about their file status, and receive an Evaluation Summary Report if they fail in a selection stage by the end of May 2021.
+Pre-selected candidates will be interviewed in May and June 2021.
+They will be informed about their file status, and receive an Evaluation Summary Report if they fail in a selection stage by the end of the recruitment process.

 The selected candidates, are required to accept or decline the position within 2 weeks.

 The 15 selected ESRs are recruited by the individual Beneficiaries, with starting date between August and October 2021.
 They will be enrolled in the In2PrimateBrains programme after signing their contract, as well as in their local doctoral school.